For many homeowners, there comes a time when a refinance is in order. For that reason we’ve created our tips for refinancing a mortgage.

 source: marketwatch

-Above all else, doing the research and educating yourself about the process is the best thing you can do to ensure a smooth, successful refinance.
-If you’re feeling intimidated, know that there’s a system in place and experts will guide you along the way.
-The important thing is that you’re taking steps toward a refinance, which will result in a better financial situation for you.
+Above all else, researching and educating yourself about the process is the best way to ensure a smooth and efficient refinance.
+If you’re feeling intimidated, know there’s a system in place that includes experts who will guide you.
+Lean on your loan officer for guidance when needed.